Here’s a bit about me…

-In the beginning I didn’t really think much would change, so I kept living at full velocity.
-And consequently, high stress became the flavour of the day.
+In the beginning I didn’t really think much would change, so I kept living at full speed.

-The weight of my responsibility for young lives, my lack of freedom, my ever confused identity, my altered relationship with the man I loved, the isolation from friends and social events that had been such an active part of my life – these drove me to the brink of insanity.
+The weight of responsibility for young lives, my lack of freedom, my ever confused identity, my altered relationship with the man I loved, the isolation from friends and social events that had been such an active part of my life – these drove me to the brink of insanity.

 It was the confusion, the exhaustion, the frustration, the resentment, the overwhelm of it all.

 And the guilt of not getting it right.
-Oh the guilt!
+(Oh the guilt!)

-The myth!
+The myth.
 The romantic myth that motherhood is blissful.

 It did not take very long for that myth to come crashing down on my sanity and self-confidence – both as a stay-at-home Mom and as a working Mom.

 I missed adults and their rational, reliable world.
 My brain was melting and my beautiful wardrobe gathering dust.

-Worst of all, I hated feeling busy all the time,

-And constantly asking myself: “what am I you actually doing?”
+Worst of all, I hated feeling busy all the time, constantly asking myself: “but what are you actually doing?”
 I yearned to feel accomplished, to have something, anything, in my realm of control.

+So I went back to work.
 It would be better that way.
 The financial burden would lessen.
 My mind would be challenged.
 I’d have adults to talk to.
 I’d come home happy and fulfilled.
+I’d yell less.

 Get the kids ready.
 Get myself ready (sort of).
 Drop them off.
 Go to work.
 Leave work.
 Pick the kids up.
 Get the kids down.
 Finish work.
 Drop dead for the night.
 Start all over again.

 So as both a stay-at-home Mom and as a working Mom, I was miserable, stressed, overwhelmed and completely disconnected from myself and my family.

-And so when baby #3 made his appearance he brought along with him a moment of awakening.
+So when baby number three made his appearance he brought along with him a moment of awakening.